LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/RTSDK_DevContainer.md

 ### <a id="emajava_log"></a>Adding EMA Java Log

-The best scenario to demonstrate this feature is enabling the EMA API log messages to capture the API and HTTP REST activities.
+The best way to demonstrate this feature is enabling the EMA API log messages to capture the API and HTTP REST activities.
 You do not need to close the remote-connection before updating the devcontainer.json.
 You can choose the "Open Container Configuration File" in the remote connection menu to open the current devcontainer.json file.

 ![figure-12](images/12_open_configuration.png "Open container config file")